devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 - Use the `oc` command to log in to the OpenShift cluster as `cluster-admin`.
   - The easiest way might be to use the **Copy login command** link from the UI
+  - If on the bastion or in a Web Terminal session, `oc` will just work
 - Switch to the **Project** you installed **ACS Central** in, it should be `stackrox`.
-- Run `oc create -f <init_bundle>.yaml -n stackrox` pointing to the init bundle you downloaded from the Central instance and the Project you created.
+- Run `oc create -f <init_bundle>.yaml -n stackrox` pointing to the init bundle you downloaded from the Central instance or created via the API as above.
 - This will create a number of secrets:

 ```